brmc230/CS460G-Project/README.md

 Group Members
 =============
 Habib Unluoglu
 Sania Eskandari
 Brooke McWilliams
 James Birch

-Gneral Info
+General Info
 ===========
 We, as a group, have chosen to embark on our group project in the domain of “speech emotion recognition” for specific reasons.
 One of the primary motivations behind our choice is